 A New Life with Henry Asberry

 It was customary in those days for regular clients to have individual shaving mugs with their names inscribed.
 These mugs lining Asberry's shelves read like a who's who of Tacoma.
-There was Henry Hewitt, co-founder with Griggs of the lumber company, William Blackwell, proprietor of the first hotel in Tacoma, real-estate magnate R. E. Anderson, S. A. Perkins, Superior Court Judge, and many others.
+There was Henry Hewitt, co-founder with Griggs of the lumber company; William Blackwell, proprietor of the first hotel in Tacoma; real-estate magnate R. E. Anderson; S. A. Perkins, Superior Court Judge, and many others.
 The mugs survived the 1935 fire that destroyed the hotel.
-After Asberry's death on July 26, 1939, Nettie Asberry presented the collection of his shaving mugs to the Washington State Historical Society Museum.
+After Henry Asberry's death on July 26, 1939, Nettie Asberry presented the collection of his shaving mugs to the Washington State Historical Society Museum.

 Musician and Teacher